 For some people, breaking away from their hometown and family of origin is not just a yearning, but a calling.
-From a young age, the boys and girls with a broad mind and an open heart shows a keen sense of observation, an interest in cultural differences and hunger for adventures.
-They have difficulties finding companions that meet them at their intellectual, emotional and spiritual levels.
-They have learned to seek refuge and resonance through books, music and the arts.
-As they grow older, they realize they have no choice but to look beyond their immediate surrounding.
+From a young age, boys and girls with a broad mind and an open heart show a keen sense of observation, an interest in cultural differences and hunger for adventure.
+They have difficulty finding companions that meet them at their intellectual, emotional and spiritual level.
+They learn to seek refuge and resonance through books, music and the arts.
+As they grow older, they realize they have no choice but to look beyond their immediate surroundings.
 In the search for connections that reach far and deep, they are compelled to live expansively, absorb knowledge rigorously, and expose themselves to cultures and people from across time and space.
 In other words, they are a traveller at heart— both in terms of their mind and in actual geographical footprint.

 This phenomenon has been studied.
-Existential migration is a term coined by Greg Madison (2006) in Existential Analysis. it describes people who choose to leave their homeland to become a foreigner for existential reason, rather than for economic or practical factors.
+Existential migration is a term coined by Greg Madison (2006) in Existential Analysis. it describes people who choose to leave their homeland for existential reasons, rather than because of economic or practical factors.
 This idea also challenges us to rethink the meaning of ‘home’- as interaction, or a psycho-spiritual space, rather than a geographical location.

-Rigid and conformist social standards can be abrasive and coercive for all but are especially challenging for the innately intense and sensitive ones, who, on many levels— physical, intellectual, psychological and spiritual, just does not fit into the normative stereotypes and expectations.
+Rigid and conformist social standards can be abrasive and coercive for all, but are especially challenging for the innately intense and sensitive, who, on many levels— physical, intellectual, psychological and spiritual, just do not fit into normative stereotypes and expectations.

 THE SHAME OF BREAKING AWAY

 The pressure to conform to a particular way of being, looking and behaving is paramount in conformist cultures.
-In collectivist cultures where group harmony is prioritized over individual expressions, People are pressured to do all they can to maintain the status quo, or the outer harmony, even at the price of personal autonomy, voice or needs.
+In collectivist cultures where group harmony is prioritized over individual expression, people are pressured to do all they can to maintain the status quo, or the outer harmony, even at the price of personal autonomy, voice or needs.

 In these cultures, the need to break away often clashes with the traditional expectation of filial piety.
 Especially inherent in most Asian cultures (and many non- asian Collectivist cultures) , filial piety can be broadly defined as being loyal and obedient to one’s parents.
-The Chinese word for it is Xiao-xun, literally meaning being respectful (i.e., Xiao) and compliance (i.e., xun).
+The Chinese word for this is Xiao-xun, literally meaning being respectful (xiao) and compliance (xun).

-A belief that permeates these cultures is: ‘Having children is your investment in your future.’
+A belief that permeates these cultures is: ‘Having children is an investment in your future.’
 There is an expectation for the younger generation to reciprocate what the parents have done for them, often by not just living up to their standards, but also physically, pragmatically and financially giving back.
-This translates to giving money, staying at home, or at least be living nearby, to take care of one’s aging parents.
-This pressure is more profound for the daughters, for as even implicitly, they were assumed the ‘caretaker’ roles.
-The cultural code is that the men’s work justifies all sacrifices, while guilt permeates the consciousness of women who break free to forge her path.
+This translates to giving money, staying at home, or at least living nearby, to take care of one’s aging parents.
+This pressure is more profound for daughters, because implicitly, they are expected to assume a ‘caretaker’ role.
+The cultural code is that men’s work justifies all sacrifices, while guilt permeates the consciousness of women who break free to forge their own paths.

 Therefore, the independent soul who leaves home attracts ridicule from not just their own family, but also the extended family and society as a whole.
-It is not unusual for strangers (the ‘aunties and uncles’) to offer unsolicited advice or comments about their life choices.
-Facing judgment and implicit criticisms from all front, they may believe that they are doing something ‘wrong,’ or bringing disgrace to the family.
-No matter how far they go in life, they believe that they have disappointed or hurt their parents, and carry the heavy burden of guilt that holds them back from living the fullest life.
+It is not unusual for strangers (the ‘aunties and uncles’) to offer unsolicited advice or comments about one’s life choices.
+Facing judgment and implicit criticism from all fronts, they may believe that they are doing something ‘wrong,’ or bringing disgrace upon the family.
+No matter how far they go in life, they believe that they have disappointed or hurt their parents, and carry the heavy burden of guilt that holds them back from living their fullest life.

 ARE YOU a NON-CONFORMIST IN A CONFORMIST SOCIETY?

-– From a young age, you have a sense of knowing that goes beyond your immediate surrounding.
+– From a young age, you had a sense of knowing that went beyond your immediate surroundings.
 You were curious about the endless possibilities lying beyond where you were.
-You have a desire to move out, to explore the world, to have adventures, or to break out of the social and cultural confines of your hometown.
+You had a desire to move out, to explore the world, to have adventures, or to break out of the social and cultural confines of your hometown.

-– You have multiple interests and are always hungry for intellectually rigorous, sensually intense and culturally extensive experience.
+– You have multiple interests and are always hungry for intellectually rigorous, sensually intense and culturally extensive experiences.

 – The imposed standards on appearance, dating, and marriage make no sense to you; and no matter how hard you try, you struggle to comply.

 – You are introspective and sensitive by nature and are more aware of social and psychological dynamics than those around you.
-For example, despite the facade of joyous unity and normalcy, you notice the tension, hierarchical pressure, hidden comparisons, and envy, and stifled resentment amongst relatives during family or community gatherings.
+For example, during family or community gatherings, despite the facade of joyous unity and normalcy, you notice the tension, hierarchical pressure, hidden comparisons, and envy, and stifled resentment amongst relatives.

-– You have always been an independent thinker and -as much as you can- take actions according to your judgment; even when they go against the school rules, family instructions or social norms.
+– You have always been an independent thinker and -as much as you can- take action according to your judgment; even when that goes against school rules, family instructions or social norms.

 – You were discouraged by adults in your life- teachers or parents- to stop ‘dreaming,’ or to cut out the abstract and philosophical questions to focus on the pragmatic.

 – You have a strong sense of justice.
-Issues in the world bother you deeply, and you feel emotionally overwhelmed when you witness suffering in others.
-You struggle to find people who share your concerns, as they generally seem apathetic towards global issues.
+Issues in the world bother you deeply, and you feel emotionally overwhelmed when you witness suffering.
+You struggle to find people who share your concerns, as most generally seem apathetic towards global issues.

-– You have been puzzled by others’ obliviousness to the inner world of psychology and imagination, and their content with only the material world.
+– You have been puzzled by others’ obliviousness to the inner world of psychology and imagination, and their contentment with only the material world.

-– You have vivid and exciting career aspirations and dreams, some of them transcend gender stereotypes.
+– You have vivid and exciting career aspirations and dreams, some of which transcend gender stereotypes.

 – Despite the pressure to focus on a single academic or vocational discipline, you feel pulled in many directions.

-– You strive to find your answers, rather than what has been handed out to you.
+– You strive to find answers, rather than what has been handed to you.

-– You feel the double-bind of on the one hand being pushed to be ambitious in achieving academically and career rise, while at the same time being told ‘not to compete, not to try to be humble and subdue.
+– You feel the double-bind of on the one hand being pushed to be ambitious, achieving academically and launching a career, while at the same time being told ‘not to compete, to try to be humble and subdued.

-– You have the ‘Fear of Success Syndrome’: If you were a woman, perhaps you believe that your peers may reject you or become sexually undesirable if you were too competent or successful.
+– You have ‘Fear of Success Syndrome’: If you are a woman, perhaps you believe that your peers may reject you or become sexually unattracted if you are too competent or successful.

-– You have the Perfection Complex: Believing that you must be perfect in everything you do in all aspects of your life.
+– You have a Perfection Complex: Believing that you must be perfect in everything you do in all aspects of your life.

-– You have the ‘Imposter Syndrome’: Having low self-esteem despite outward achievement and attributing your success to outside factors such as luck.
-You are unable to take any compliments and feel undeserving of your success and abundance.
+– You have ‘Imposter Syndrome’: Having low self-esteem despite outward achievement, attributing your success to outside factors, such as luck.
+You are unable to take compliments and feel undeserving of your success and abundance.

 HAVE YOU BEEN NAMED ‘THE SICK ONE” IN THE FAMILY?

-It is not uncommon for the ones who break away to fall into the role of scapegoat.
-In a family, pointing the finger at one person as the cause of all evil is an unconscious strategy used by some family members to evade their emotional pain and suffering.
-More common than most people believe, scapegoating is something that happens in most groups.
+It is not uncommon for those who break away to fall into the role of scapegoat.
+In some families, pointing the finger at one person as the cause of all evil is an unconscious strategy used by some members to evade their emotional pain and suffering.
+More commonly than most people believe, scapegoating is something that happens in many groups.
 The word originates from an ancient tribal practice, where a goat would be chosen to represent the group’s collective sins.
-By casting the animal out, the tribe symbolically wash themselves off any sins they carry.
+By casting the animal out, the tribe members symbolically cleanse themselves of any sins they carry.

 Accidents do not assign the scapegoat role.
-It is most like to fall on the bright, perceptive and hyper-empathic ones because, like apples that have somehow fallen far from the trees, they have traits that others do not understand or identify with.
+It is most likely to fall on the bright, perceptive and hyper-empathic ones because, like apples that have fallen far from the tree, they have traits that others do not understand or identify with.

-Once scapegoated, the son or daughter is then assigned a ‘sick’ identity.
+Once scapegoated, a son or daughter is then assigned a ‘sick’ identity.
 Theorists of Systemic Family Therapy use the term ‘Identified Patient’ (Minuchin et al., 1975) to describe this role.
-From the time when Freud considered ‘hysteria’ an exclusively female disease, women are more likely than men to be scapegoated as being mentally frail, emotionally unstable, paranoid and impulsive.
-While the ‘identified patient’ act out, others in the family are not required to take ownership of their anger and resentment.
+From the time Freud considered ‘hysteria’ an exclusively female disease, women have been more likely than men to be scapegoated as mentally frail, emotionally unstable, paranoid and impulsive.
+While the ‘identified patient’ acts out, others in the family are not required to take ownership of their anger and resentment.
 Having a ‘mentally ill’’, ‘rageful,’ ‘unruly,’ or problematic child in the family allows all the other members to think of themselves as being more emotionally healthy and stable than they are.
 For example, the siblings might let the scapegoated child express the anger towards a controlling mother through rebellion, while they continue to play ‘the good ones,’ ‘the reasonable ones.’